edm00se/blog/_drafts/2016-07-01-angular-2-learning-curve.md

 <script async src="https://jsfiddle.net/edm00se/qf5trmkn/embed/html,result/"></script><br />

+The code samples above are all still fully capable in Angular 2 and I would argue that Angular 2 can do much more than Angular 1.x, but there's a touch more to it.
+I still think it's fully worth learning Angular 2 and, if you _don't_ know Angular 1.x, my recommendation is to skip it and jump to 2.

 ### Angular 2's Progression

 Learning Angular 2 can seem a bit daunting.
 In fact, it's still something I'm wrapping my head around.
 The fact of the matter is, that Angular 1 brought so many great features and capabilities in under a single framework that was easily picked up, albeit a bit thick on the CS theory.